lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Implicit inputs mapped from <OID>:

-  ML-DSA  The underlying ML-DSA algorithm and
+  ML-DSA  The underlying ML-DSA algorithm and parameter set, for
-          parameter set to use, for example, could be "ML-DSA-65".
+          example "ML-DSA-65".

 Output: